vijaybkhot/vijaybkhot/README.md

 I’m also passionate about UI/UX design, having worked on a project through iterative low-fi, medium-fi, and high-fi prototypes.
 Using usability testing and HCI principles, I refined designs at each stage to create user-centered solutions for final product.

 What defines me most is my love for problem-solving.
-Once I undertake a challenge, I persist until I find a solution.
+Once I tackle a challenge, I persist until I find a solution.
 I’m resilient, a team player, and highly motivated to learn.
 I pride myself on being a fast learner, always eager to expand my knowledge and discover new ways to solve problems through coding.
+My greatest strength lies in my commitment to continuous improvement and lifelong learning.
+I am constantly seeking opportunities to enhance my skills, refine my approach, and adapt to new challenges, ensuring I deliver the best results in every endeavor.
 ---

 ## Education 🎓